 - How is a Low Vision Exam different from what my eye doctor does?

 Your ophthalmologist will continue to monitor and treat the health of your eyes.
 Our Doctor of Optometry, a Certified Low Vision Therapist (CLVT), will perform a thorough evaluation of your vision, talk with you about your goals and determine what additional services will help you achieve those goals.

 about our provider dr. james simmons

-James Allen Simmons, a native to WNY, graduated from Pennsylvania College of Optometry, Philadelphia, PA in 1993.
+James Allan Simmons, a native to WNY, graduated from Pennsylvania College of Optometry, Philadelphia, PA in 1993.
 There he earned his Doctorate of Optometry and Master of Science in Vision Rehabilitation.
 Prior to that he attended LeMoyne College in Syracuse, NY where he earned his Bachelor of Science in Biology